 Before getting started

-This article is aimed at administrators who wish to create and set up a salary review campaign in Pagga Compensation.
+This article is aimed at administrators who wish to create and set up a salary review campaign in Lucca Compensation.
 The salary review campaign is a collective, annual, or periodic procedure designed to review and adjust employee remuneration levels within the company.

 - Set-up phase: The HR administrator creates, sets up, and launches a campaign.